samwell-ho/openpgp-ca/README.md

 # OpenPGP CA

-OpenPGP CA (certificate authority) is a tool for managing OpenPGP keys within groups or organizations.
+OpenPGP CA (certificate authority) is a tool for managing OpenPGP keys in groups or organizations.

 Imagine this:  Carol is the technical expert in her group.
-The need for protecting the group's communication has come up and they are thinking about how to improve this.
+The need for protecting the group's communication has come up, and they are thinking about how to improve this.
 Carol knows about OpenPGP.
 In fact, she's not only used OpenPGP herself, she's helped out at a few crypto parties.
 So, she knows: normal users,